 Violations of this policy are frequently observed, particularly in sidebars where widgets often allow users to insert custom headlines by default.
 It’s crucial to either use the approved labels (“Advertisements” or “Sponsored Links”) or leave the ad unlabeled if it’s already distinguishable from your content.

 AdSense Auto Ads are designed to automatically place ads on your site using machine learning, requiring no manual intervention.
 By default, these ads often include their own small labels, such as “Ad,” typically displayed as an overlay at the bottom right of the ad.
-Therefore, you don’t need to take any additional steps to add labels to Auto Ads in most cases.
+Therefore, unless you’re worried that this format doesn’t satisfy FTC, EU, and ASA/CAP guidelines, you don’t need to take any additional steps to add labels to Auto Ads in most cases.

-However, if you want to customize or add your own ad labels for Auto Ads, you can achieve this with a simple CSS workaround.
+However, if you want to strictly adhere to regulations or customize or add your own ad labels for Auto Ads, you can achieve this with a simple CSS workaround.
 This allows you to inject a custom label above or below the ads without interfering with their automated functionality.

 .google-auto-placed {